 A Passive House may become a Certified Passive House.
 Certification is provided by PHI or another certifier accredited by PHI.
 A Certified Passive House must also meet additional Passive House comfort criteria and submit extensive documentation including the completed PHPP.
 Certification is recommended for the unsurpassed quality assurance it provides, bringing to the process expertise in cost optimization, detailing and execution.
 There are different certifications for residential and non-residential as well as building renovations.

 However if the building was designed and built with the Passive House methodology, incorporates Passive House components but just missed the required criteria, such as the final airtightness test results, the building may be called a Passive House Project, or more generically a high-performance low-energy building.

-Consequently, Passive House is uniquely raising our expectations of what sustainable high-performance building can be and should be.
-With the three imperatives of carbon reduction in the fight to mitigate the worst effects of climate change, our desire for energy independence, and our need to have greater building resilience, the meaning and logic of Passive House is clear.
+Consequently, Passive House is uniquely raising our expectations of what sustainable, high-performance building can and should be.
+With the three goals of reducing carbon emissions in the fight to mitigate the worst effects of climate change, achieving energy independence, and developing greater building resilience, the meaning and logic of Passive House is clear.
 And if you need more reasons, see the post “Why Passive House?“, which provides eleven complimentary reasons to do it, here.
 Just go for it.